gruenehamsterbacke/Finite-Volume-Solver/README.md

 ## Roadmap:

 (0) Basic tools (like import data files etc.)
+    * generate a mesh
+    * import the mesh
+    * import a data file containing all parameters

 (1) Implement a class of solvers for linear systems of equations (later: include LAPACK to efficiently solve the equations)